Noncommutative resolutions of AS-Gorenstein isolated singularites: Introduction

 To find smooth noncommutative projective schemes resolving noncommutative AS-Gorenstein isolated singularities, a crucial step is to characterize the equivalences between noncommutative quasi-projective spaces.
-The equivalences of noncommutative quasi-projective spaces, similarly to the Morita equivalence of module categories, are given by a kind of graded bimodules, which are called modulo-torsion-invertible bimodules (see Definition \ref{definition of modulo-torsion-invertible}).
+Such equivalences, similarly to the Morita equivalence of module categories, are given by a kind of graded bimodules, which are called modulo-torsion-invertible bimodules (see Definition \ref{definition of modulo-torsion-invertible}).

 \begin{theorem}[Theorem \ref{morita theory}, Corollary \ref{center of noncommutative coordinate ring}] Let $A$ and $B$ be two noncommutative projective coordinate rings which are noetherian.
 Suppose there is an equivalence of noncommutative quasi-projective spaces